11 Ladder Safety Tips You Need to Know

 7. Use rubber shoes when climbing a ladder

-Although some ladders come with non-skid rungs, it’s essential to wear rubber shoes for precaution.
-The rubber shoes add traction to the ladder and keep you from slipping when climbing or using.
+Although some ladders have non-skid rungs, it’s essential to wear rubber shoes as a precaution.
+The shoes add traction to the ladder and keep you from slipping when climbing or using it.

 Ensure that the boots have deep treads for maximum stability.
 Do not climb a ladder barefoot, with high heels or improper shoes.